wo3kie/cxxDojo/README.md

   rotate_right([1 2'3 4 5 6 7]) == [6 7 1 2 3 4 5]
 ```

-### scaling.cpp
-Implement the functions for _mean scaling_ and _standard scaling_.
-From [Wikipedia](https://en.wikipedia.org/wiki/Feature_scaling) scaling is a method used to standardize the range of independent variables of features of data.

 ### set_utils.cpp
 Implement `std::set` and `std::unordered_set` utility functions like _union_, _difference_, _intersection_ and _symmetric difference_.